Staff & Board

 View Biography

-Michele James has lived and worked in Flagstaff for over twenty years and brings her knowledge of Flagstaff and love of the community to F3.
+Michele James has lived and worked in Flagstaff for thirty years and brings her knowledge of Flagstaff and love of the community to F3.
 With a background in both science and art, including a master’s degree in Sustainable Communities (NAU) and a bachelor’s degree in Wildlife Biology & Technical Journalism (Colorado State University), Michele has spent two decades doing advocacy work on northern Arizona ecosystems.

 Susie Garretson